hfakoor222/Routing_Diagnostics_App/README.md

 If you would like to contribute on this  project:
 I am open to any contributions, including and not limited to refactoring the view layer, adding diagnostics (HTTP checker, IPsec fragmentation checker, MTU checker: refer to the issues tab above for more), cloud API's (i.e running diagnostics on AWS routers/switches).

-This program has an extended feature to batch update and batch rollback devices as well

 Currently I've found an interesting project which batch updates cisco devices from a single GUI, which I may integrate here.